Precision Imaging of Cancer and Therapy Program

 The PICT Program conducts research under five themes:

-- Theme 4: Accelerating the pre-clinical testing of new therapies by developing companion imaging biomarkers to directly monitor their impact upon specific molecular targets at the earliest possible time point
+- Theme 4: Accelerating the testing of new therapies by developing companion imaging biomarkers to directly monitor their impact upon specific molecular targets at the earliest possible time point

 - Theme 5: Providing molecular imaging probes for studying the biological mechanisms of oncogenesis and metastasis

 The PICT Program forms a bridge between the Radiology & Biomedical Imaging (RBI) and HDFCCC that takes advantage of natural synergies between them.
 Both organizations have clinical and research components that are organ, biology or technology focused, as well as an extensive repertoire of core facilities.
 A major goal of the PICT program is to encourage its members to develop new research partnerships and provide them with seamless access to core resources for pursuing their scientific and clinical goals.
 The Biomedical Imaging Research Support Services provides PICT with imaging resources to ensure research is conducted to its full potential.

 Sabrina Ronen – Director